Leica 35mm Summilux-M ASPH f/1.4 FLE and

 Master editor makes it simple to understand

-When someone understands their subject, they can explain it simply.
-The hallmark of Thorsten Overgaard is to make expert knowledge shown and told in a way so anyone can understand and apply it.
+The Survival Kit is unique and one-of-a-kind being made for photographers for photographers.
+When someone understands their subject, they can explain it so it is easy to understand.
+The hallmark of Thorsten Overgaard is to make expert knowledge shown and told in a way so anyone can apply it.

 Hands-on advice that works

-With a 350 pages workbook and 3+ hours of video, every element of digital photography is touched on, in handy chapters and pre-flight checklists.
-Editing of color vs black and white photos, keywording, cropping of images, fine-tuning of tones, color balance and color control, export of originals, printing, archiving and backup, and much more ... all made simpel to understand so it is easy to apply by anyone.
+With a 450 pages workbook and 4+ hours of video, every element of digital photography is touched on, in handy chapters and pre-flight checklists.
+Editing of color vs black and white photos, keywording, cropping of images, fine-tuning of tones, color balance and color control, export of originals, printing, archiving and backup, and much more.

 The Lightroom Survival Kit comes with Thorsten Overgaard's special-made Lightroom Presets for all digital cameras and for Leica digital cameras.

-Understand all from the nerdy details of digital phototraphy, to the final print
+Understand all from camera to the final print

-Chapters in this version goes over the background for High Dynamic Range (HDR), digital raw files and how to set up a professional photography workflow, from calibrating the screen to editing in Lightroom, and to make a final print.
+Chapters in this version goes over the background for High Dynamic Range (HDR), digital raw files and how to set up a professional photography workflow, from calibrating the screen to editing in Lightroom, and to making a final print.
+And more ...

 10+ years experience in one package

-Why spend years figuring out the smartest way to do things when you can tap into the best way of doing things?
-The workflow hof Thorsten Overgaard as been refined through years of field work with more than a thousand workshop attendees.
+No need to spend years figuring out the smartest way to do things when you can tap into the best way of doing things right here.
+The workflow of Thorsten Overgaard as been refined through years of field work with more than a thousand workshop attendees.

 Video tutorials, image files, presets, checklists, definitions, tutorials of Lightroom, that boils down years of experience to a workflow you can implement in less than one day.